forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-apex.md

 ![Sidebar code generation](../../../images/einstein-sidebar.png)

-## Generate Apex Code Using a Command Palette Command
+## Use the Command Palette to Generate Apex Code

 To quickly access Einstein for Developers from inside an Apex file in the VS Code Editor: